 - Register as a City of Chattanooga Vendor

 - Check the Goods and Services the City is Currently Purchasing

-- Apply for the City’s Internal DBE Certification
+- Apply for the City’s Internal MWOBE Certification

 - Get to know the City’s Buyers in Person or Review Previous Winning Bids